The Office of

-The Office of

 University of Nevada, Las Vegas

-  My research interests primarily lie at the intersection of econometrics and productivity analysis with a broad range of empirical applications in microeconomics and industrial organization.
+My research primarily sits at the intersection of (mostly applied) microeconometrics and productivity analysis, with a broad range of empirical applications in microeconomics, industrial organization, climate economics and operations research.

-  My work has been published numerously in journals such as the Review of Economics & Statistics, Journal of Econometrics, Journal of Applied Econometrics, Journal of Environmental Economics & Management, Journal of Banking & Finance, European Journal of Operational Research and Journal of Operations Management.
+I have repeatedly published in many economics and OR/OM journals, including the Review of Economics and Statistics, Journal of Econometrics, Journal of Applied Econometrics, Journal of Environmental Economics and Management, Journal of Banking and Finance, European Journal of Operational Research and Journal of Operations Management.
 I serve as associate editor for Empirical Economics and the Journal of Productivity Analysis.